the-eco-foundation/eco-routes/README.md

 - `_rewardTokens` (address[]) the addresses of reward tokens
 - `_rewardAmounts` (uint256[]) the amounts of reward tokens
 - `_expiryTime` (uint256) the time by which the storage proof must have been created in order for the solver to redeem rewards.

+__Withdrawal__: emitted on successful call to withdraw
+Attributes:
+- _hash (bytes32) the hash of the intent on which withdraw was attempted
+- _recipient (address) the address that received the rewards for this intent

 ### Intent Fulfillment / Execution